djhworld/go-lambda-invoke/README.md

 Small package to allow you to invoke your Go AWS lambda locally.

-This _might_ be useful for the following cases
+This _might_ be useful for the following cases.

 * You want to run an integration test, maybe in conjunction with [LocalStack](https://github.com/atlassian/localstack)?
   * Unit testing is probably better in most cases